Yongsin Wongpanitnont

-Yongsin Wongpanitnont (ยงศิลป์ วงศ์พนิตนนท์; born April 11, 2002), also known as Yorch (ยอร์ช), is a Thai actor and singer.
+Yongsin Wongpanitnont (ยงศิลป์ วงศ์พนิตนนท์; born April 11, 2002), nicknamed Yorch (ยอร์ช), is a Thai actor and singer.
 He is best known for his role as Wanchaloem in Thong Nuea Kao (2013).
 Yorch made his debut as a solo artist with the single "Seven" in April 2023, and debuted as a member of the South Korean boy band Pow in July that year.

 Career

-2012–2021: Career beginnings in acting
+2012–2021: Acting debut and other activities

 Yorch began his career as a child actor in 2012, at the age of 10.
 Since then, he has appeared in many television dramas, including Thong Nuea Kao (2013), Luead Mungkorn: Singh (2015) and Wai Sab Saraek Kad 2 (2019).
 He gained popularity for playing the role of Wanchaloem, in the drama Thong Nuea Kao in 2013 which also earned him a nomination for the 5th Nataraj Award for Best Supporting Actor.

 In 2018, Yorch auditioned for SM Entertainment.
 However, he wasn't able to become a trainee due to his contract with Thai TV3.

-On January 20, 2022, Yorch was revealed to be a member of Big Hit Music's upcoming boy group with the tentative name Trainee A. However, the debut project was later cancelled and Trainee A's all social media channels ended their services on December 23, 2022.
+On January 20, 2022, Yorch was revealed to be a member of Big Hit Music's boy group project Trainee A. However, the project was later disbanded and Trainee A's all social media channels ended their services on December 23, 2022.

 2023–present: Solo career and debut with Pow

 Yorch made his debut as a solo artist with the single "Seven" on April 11, 2023.

-On July 10, it was revealed that he will debut in a boy group under Grid Entertainment.
-On August 1, it was announced that Yorch will make his debut as a member of the new boy group Pow in September 2023.
+On July 10, it was revealed that he would make his debut in a boy group under Grid Entertainment.
+On August 1, it was announced that Yorch would make his debut as a member of the boy group Pow in September 2023.